stateless-solutions/markdown-content/developer-quickstart.md

 See the [**API Reference**](https://app.stateless.solutions/apireference) for more details.

 ## Next Steps
+Currently, all new accounts are assigned a bucket with three independent providers until they can be managed independently.
+For a detailed guide on bucket management, read more [**here**](https://app.stateless.solutions/documentation/user-guides/developer-guides/selecting-service-providers).

 For a deeper dive into our offerings, tailored optimizations, provider bucket management, and advanced use cases, please explore the Developer Guides for